Lunarantic/CTF_writeups/defcampctf/EagleEye/README.md

 ![chall.png](chall.png)

 ------
-As we are given a png image then i would most probably be a steganography challenge
+As we are given a png image then it would most probably be a steganography challenge

-Thus, I run it with my stego goto [tool](https://github.com/bannsec/stegoVeritas)
+Thus, I ran it with my stego goto [tool](https://github.com/bannsec/stegoVeritas)

 In it auto-analysis mode's output of blue colormap ![chall.png_Blue_0.png](chall.png_Blue_0.png) we see our flag in top left corner